ozihler/esdws-2019/docs/dci/DCIArchitecture.md

 ####Methodless Object Roles
 Roles == Identifiers == Methodless Object Role Type == Interface
-Roles: Identifiers in the Programming Language
+Roles: Identifiers in the Programming Language.

 Identifiers may be pointers to objects to which the role is bound, function invokations, etc.

-Identifiers can be typed: types are _methodless object role types_
+Identifiers can be typed: types are _methodless object role types_.

 Identifiers are interface to the role: collected responsibilities (Java interfaces e.g.)
-Method are not filled with code
+Method are not filled with code.

 Object roles and types are the functional architecture of the system: document/codify the contracts of how system parts interact to accomplish an end user's goal.
-They are _form_, not _structure_
+They are _form_, not _structure_.

 ####Methodful Object Roles
 Java Interfaces/abstract base classes

-Methods are filled with code
+Methods are filled with code.

+What the system _does_.

+Use Cases and Habits.

+They are _structure_, not _form_.

+Goal: separate use case scenario (behaviour) from domain objects.

+Methodless role types often act as base type for the methodful roles.

+Objects roles capture what domain objects do.
+Need to combine domain objects (what the system is) with scenario (what the system does).
+This can be done by injecting the scenario code into the classes from which those objects were created.
+This can be done with Traits.

+####Tricks with traits